Download Call for Abstracts PDF Submit Your Abstract

 Topic Leads:

-Alexandra Doan, The Aerospace Corporation
+Deb Babbitt, The Aerospace Corporation

-Operational Systems: Live Demonstrations 2
+Operational Systems: Live Demonstrations

 Topic Leads:

-Daniel Weinman, Army DEVCOM C5ISR
+Daniel Weinman, DEVCOM C5ISR

 Topic Leads:

-PNT for Uncrewed Systems
+PNT for Autonomous Systems

 Autonomous systems like UAS, robots, and some marine vessels are especially reliant on PNT.
-Topics in this session include autonomous systems, leveraging of AI and machine learning for full system autonomy and PNT, challenges of using autonomous systems in military environments, and the development of PNT solutions for high volume and attritable platforms.
+Topics include autonomous systems, leveraging of AI and machine learning for full system autonomy and PNT, challenges of using autonomous systems in military environments, and the development of PNT solutions for high volume and attritable platforms.
 These systems will be operating either independently or in collaborative groups performing tasks, where the PNT systems will need to adapt to the surroundings and make use of the sensors and signals that are functional in the area.
 Safety, resiliency and OPTEMPO are vital in the definition of the requirements for the PNT system for military autonomous systems.

 Topic Leads:

-PNT Open Systems Architecture 1
+PNT Open Systems Architecture

 Threats to PNT systems are evolving at increasingly faster rates, driving the need for PNT systems to be adaptable to stay ahead of this evolving threat.
 Open System Architectures (OSA) for PNT can be structured to provide frameworks for affordable adaptable PNT systems.
 Adaptable PNT systems provide the ability to insert capability, countering threats and providing resilient solutions.
 This session covers research, development, procurement, integration and sustainment of OSA PNT concepts and systems (software, hardware, backplanes, interfaces, etc.), including applications of VICTORY, PNTA, FACE, OMS, SOSA and more.